silicons/Citadel-Station-13-RP/nepids.md

     - No Significant Harassment
     - Light of Numerous Aspects
     - Hale Complexity
-- In totality, an example of a full name for a synthetic might be `[name], of the [ship]` --> `Light of Numerous Aspects, of the Spirited to Stars`.
+- In totality, an example of a full name for a synthetic might be `[name], [role] of the [ship]` --> `Light of Numerous Aspects, Navigator of the Spirit of Stars`.
-- Much like their creators, synthetics whom are fully integrated into other societies may adopt other names, or even shortened monikers.
+- Much like their creators, synthetics whom are fully integrated into other societies may adopt other names, or even shortened monikers, given even their shortened names are often a mouthful to use.

-#### Form
+### Form

-Synthetics are made for, and
+Opposite to the mass production of templated bodies practiced by the wider galaxy, Nepid synthetics are usually housed in custom-built shells made by their creators.

+- Recognized as an extension of their vessels as well as the *Nepids* as a whole, synthetic shells are often quite close to a life-like imitation of their creators.
+	- This is not, however, intended to be a perfect copy of a biological's appearance.
+It is recognized that synthetics are different entities, fundamentally, than their creators.
+- Stationary "cores" are generally extremely taboo, as synthetics are fundamentally created for purposes that require mobility and physical manipulation.
+- Given this design, it is not uncommon for synthetics to partake in much of the appearance-related formalities as a person, e.g. wearing clothing usually worn by those of their assigned position, or utilizing hardsuits despite lacking a physiological need to do so.

-#### Function
+### Function

 - Synthetics often choose their own names, and are addressed by such, in combination with their role.
 These names are often highly varied - influenced by the specific tendencies of their creators.
     - Their technical designations are shockingly similar in structure to those of common galactic corporations, likely due to the relative efficiency of alphanumeric designations.
 Most synthetics have a designation with a lineage and discriminator.
 Such designations are local to the ark-fleet of origin.
 Example: AVX-511.